Get courses worth Rs. 12,000 for FREE! 🔥 Only for selected students.

 GSTR-9C

-GSTR-9C is a self-certified reconciliation statement that must be filed by every registered person under GST whose turnover during a financial year surpasses the prescribed limit of Rs.
-5 crores.
+GSTR-9C is a self-certified reconciliation statement.
+It no longer requires certification by a Chartered Accountant or Cost Accountant.
+It must be filed by all GST-registered persons whose annual turnover exceeds the prescribed limit of ₹5 crore.
 The deadline for filing GSTR-9C is aligned with the due date for GSTR-9, which is on the 31st of December of the year following the relevant financial year.
 GSTR-9C serves as a reconciliation between the books of accounts and the GSTR-9.
 It is filed for each GSTIN, meaning one PAN can have multiple GSTR-9C forms filed.

 GSTR-10

 GSTR-10 is a return that must be filed by a taxable person whose GST registration has been cancelled or surrendered.
-It is the final return and must be filed within three months from the date of cancellation or the date of the cancellation order, whichever is earlier.
+It is a final return that must be filed within three months from the date of cancellation or the cancellation order, whichever comes first.

 GSTR-11